ryanRfox/go-algorand/tools/teal/examples/payment_channel.md

 #### EXPIRATION TRANSACTION GROUP

 Both parties agree how much to fund the multisig escrow account with and how long the payment channel should remain open for.
 This requires they negotiate, create and sign an Expiration Transaction group as a safety measure against griefing.
-Both Alice and Bob must retain this signed Expiration Transaction until the payment channel is closed cooperatively, else they may broadcast it after exiration to retrieve their initial funds from the multisig escrow account.
+Both Alice and Bob must retain this signed Expiration Transaction until the payment channel is closed cooperatively, else they may broadcast it after expiration to retrieve their initial funds from the multisig escrow account.

 ### 2. FUNDING